Have you ever wondered how brands get so many of their customers to share content about them on social media?

 - YouTube product haul, product review, and unboxing videos

 So, why do you need UGC?
 You need UGC because your customers are practically screaming for it.
-Studies show that over half of all consumers actively look for UGC when discovering new products.
-More than just giving your customers what they want, UGC helps your brand stand out and get ahead of the pack in the crowded DTC space.
+Studies show that over half of all consumers actively look for UGC when making purchasing decisions and discovering new products.
+More than just giving potential customers what they want, UGC creates brand awareness and helps you get ahead of the pack in the crowded ecommerce DTC space.

 1. Products get discovered by your target audience

-When a customer posts about your product online or on social media, this lets you tap into larger audiences.
+When customers share content on social media channels about your product, this lets you tap into larger audiences.
 As a bonus, this audience shares the same characteristics as your target market, making them qualified buyers.
 In general, people are more likely to click on a picture of their friend using a product rather than a staged product photo.
-In turn, this boosts your product awareness and widens the top of your sales funnel to attract more people interested in your product.
+In turn, this boosts your product awareness and widens the top of your sales funnel to attract more potential customers.
 UGC shared by your customers extends the reach of your product marketing, broadening your audience and generating more traffic to your store.

 2. Drive purchases